ProjectPythia/sphinx-pythia-theme/docs/about.rst

 ^^^^^^^^^^^^^^^

 The *logo bar* section can be used to add logo images for various partner or collaboration institutions, products, or other entities involved with site itself.
 These are spread out evenly across the footer in a light-gray full-width box.

-To add logo images to the *logo bar* in the footer, use the ``footer_logos`` option of the ``html_theme_options``.
+To add logo images to the *logo bar* in the footer, use the ``footer_logos`` option of the ``html_theme_options`` and then add it to ``footer_start``.
 The name given to each logo is used as the alternate name of the image in HTML.

 .. tab-set-code:: Sphinx